-Exempt Employees.
-Employees in positions determined to be "exempt" from the FLSA (as Executive, Administrative or Professional staff) are paid on a salary basis and will not receive pay for hours worked in excess of their normal work periods.
-Exempt employees may not accumulate compensatory time.
 Exempt employees may be granted personal time off during business hours when it is appropriate and when their duties allow, per prior approval from the Town Manager or respective Supervisor.
 Said personal time off is not considered vacation, neither is it to be considered as compensatory time for time spent by Employee in carrying out his/her duties outside of normal office hours.
 The Town Manager or respective Supervisor will consider Employee's use of personal time off during his/her performance evaluation.